Proof of Schur's conjecture in $\mathbb R^d$: Proof

-\textbf{IV.} The rest of the proof of the spherical version of Lemma \ref{lemimp} goes the same, since the projections of the set $T$ behave the same as in the Euclidean case. \\
+The proof of Theorem \ref{thcom} starts with Lemma \ref{lemimp}.
+Its proof is deferred till the next subsection, and for now we assume that it holds in the spherical case as well.
+In what follows, we go through the changes in the remaining part of the proof.

-Having finished the description of the changes in the proof of Lemma \ref{lemimp} in the spherical case, we return to the proof of the theorem.
-As in the Euclidean case, spheres $S\cap S_i$ lie in the hyperplane $\pi_i$, which is orthogonal to $\pi$.
-The first thing we note is that $S\cap S_i$ is a $(d-2)$-sphere that is not diametral.
+\begin{obs} Spheres $S\cap S_i$ lie in the hyperplane $\pi_i$, which is orthogonal to $\pi$. \end{obs} \begin{proof} The first thing we note is that $S\cap S_i$ is a $(d-2)$-sphere that is not diametral.
 It would be diametral only if both $S$ and $S_i$ are diametral, which is not the case.
 Thus, by point 6 from the previous subsection, the minimal plane that contains $S\cap S_i$ is of codimension 1.
 Next, note that $R_{\pi}(S\cap S_i)=S\cap S_i.$ This is due to the fact that both centers of $S$ and $S_i$ lie in $\pi$.
-Hence, the same should hold for $\pi_i$, and by point 5 from the previous subsection we obtain the desired orthogonality.
+Hence, the same should hold for $\pi_i$, and by point 5 from the previous subsection we obtain the desired orthogonality. \end{proof}

-Combining the spherical version of Lemma \ref{lemimp} and the fact that $\pi_i$ is orthogonal to $\pi$ with the Euclidean proof, we almost come to the last case in which we have one vertex of $K_2$ in $\pi^+\cap\Theta,$ while the rest lie in $\pi^-\cap\Theta$.
+To conclude the proof in the case when there are either none or at least two vertices in each halfspace $\pi^+,\pi^-$ (corresponding to case (i) of the Euclidean proof), we use the same proof as in the Euclidean case.
+The ingredients that we add are the spherical version of Lemma \ref{lemimp}, Observation \ref{obs3} and the following observation, which shows that the circumscribed ball considerations still work in the spherical case.

+\begin{obs} Suppose we are given two unit simplices $K_1$, $K_2$ on $d$ vertices.
+Suppose $K_2$ lies inside the $d$-dimensional ball $B$ of diameter $f$, which is a ball of minimal diameter that contains $K_1$.
+Denote by $B_2$ the circumscribed ball for $K_2$.
+Then, if $B$ and $B_2$ do not coincide, the intersection $B\cap B_2$ is contained in a ball of diameter strictly smaller than $f$. \end{obs}